giacomocap/sagrafacile/README.md

 See `docs/PrinterArchitecture.md` for more details.

+### 6.1.
+Android Wrapper App (Optional)

+For Android users, a dedicated wrapper app is available to simplify connecting to your SagraFacile server on the local network, especially when using a custom domain with SSL.
+This app embeds the SagraFacile PWA and handles local DNS resolution internally.

+**Why use it?**
+*   Avoids manual DNS configuration on each Android device.
+*   Ensures the SagraFacile PWA loads with a trusted SSL certificate using your server's domain name.

+**Installation and Setup:**

+1.  **Download the APK:**
+    *   The Android app is distributed as an APK file (e.g., `SagraFacileApp-release.apk`).
+This will be included in the SagraFacile distribution package or can be built from the `sagrafacile-androidapp` project directory.
+2.  **Install on Android Device:**
+    *   Transfer the APK file to your Android device.
+    *   Open the file to install it.
+You might need to enable "Install from unknown sources" in your Android settings.
+3.  **Configure the App:**
+    *   On the first launch, the app will prompt you to configure server settings.
+    *   Go to the app's **Settings** (usually via a menu icon).
+    *   Enter the **SagraFacile Server Domain** (the same `MY_DOMAIN` you configured for the main SagraFacile setup, e.g., `pos.yourdomain.com`).
+    *   Enter the **SagraFacile Server Local IP** (the local IP address of the computer running SagraFacile, e.g., `192.168.1.10`).
+    *   Save the settings.
+4.  **Usage:**
+    *   The app will then load your SagraFacile PWA.
+Subsequent launches will go directly to the PWA.

+For more details on the Android Wrapper App, including building it from source, see the `README.md` file within the `sagrafacile-androidapp/` directory.

 ### 7. Services Overview (Docker Compose)

 The `docker-compose.yml` file defines and configures these services.
 The interactive `start.sh` (macOS/Linux) and `start.bat` (Windows) scripts first collect your configuration choices into `sagrafacile_config.json`, and then use this file to generate the necessary `.env` file that `docker-compose.yml` relies on.